-Chances are that many of you have received the common "Anti-Skid Service Required" message from your P2 (like the Volvo S60).
+Chances are that many of you have received the common "Anti-Skid Service Required" message from your P2 Volvo, such as the Volvo S60 or Volvo XC90.
 If you haven't, there's a good chance that you may come across it in the future.
-This common error message tends to be found most commonly on the P2 platform vehicles ranging from model years 2005-2010.
+This common error message tends to be found most commonly on the Volvo P2 platform vehicles ranging from model years 2005-2010.

 The first step to remedy this issue would be to upgrade the steering angle sensor software.
 If the software has been installed and the sensor r-calibrated, but the error message still remains, then a new steering angle sensor must be installed.